 Graduate Student Tuition Scholarships

 Graduate Tuition Scholarships for full‐time graduate students entering a Master's degree program at ACPHS are available for highly qualified applicants.
 All prospective students applying to a graduate program at ACPHS are automatically considered for Graduate Tuition Scholarships by the Office of Admissions upon submission of their admission application.
-Eligibility for Graduate Tuition Scholarships is based upon applicants' undergraduate GPAs.
+Eligibility for Graduate Tuition Scholarships are based upon applicants' undergraduate GPAs.